DigeeX/raider/docs/user/tutorial.rst

 As you can see from this, the only information we sent to this URL from our authentication is the Bearer token.

-We define a new request that will check for the unread messages in hy:
+We define a new :term:`Flow` that will check for the unread messages in hy:

 .. code-block:: hylang